Updated: 27-Jun-25 09:20 ET

 Key Factors

-- Wages and salaries were up 0.9% month-over-month following a 0.4% increase in December.
+- Wages and salaries increased 0.4% month-over-month after increasing 0.4% in April.

-- The personal savings rate as a percentage of disposable income increased to 4.7% from 4.5% in December.
+- The personal savings rate, as a percentage of disposable personal income, decreased to 4.5% from 4.9% in April.

 Big Picture